ehellgre/cross-platform-ecommerce-mobile-app/README.md

 AMAZON LOOK-A-LIKE

 Contains source-code for the full project.
-Based on YouTube tutorial created by Sujan Anand: https://www.youtube.com/watch?v=dfoZj7DPSAs

 ## Prerequisites